- Ongoing Compliance

 Your Form ADV Part 1 needs to be amended at least on an annual basis.
 However, during the year if your business model changes, you may be required to amend your Form ADV Part 1 as well as your ADV Part 2 Brochure and Brochure Supplement.

 You are required to update your Form ADV Part 2 annually to make sure the information is still current, and deliver the updated Part 2 to your clients within 120 days of your year-end.
-If your information changes after your annual review, you may need to amend your document on an interim basis as well.
+You are also required to file amendments to the Part 2 whenever there are material changes.

 Most states require firms to file a Form U4 for your Investment Advisor Representatives (“IAR”) who will be providing investment advice to your clients.
 This is true for both state and SEC registered investment advisor firms.
 Brochure Supplements (part of your Form ADV Part 2) need to be prepared for each IAR and delivered to the clients they provide advice to and meet with.